Forms

 HTML form is <form>, collecting user input with action and method attributes.

-- action: Specifies the URL where the form data should be sent when submitted.
+- action: The URL to which the form data will be sent.

-- method: Defines the HTTP method to use when sending form data, typically
+- method: The HTTP method to use when sending form data.
+Common methods are

 GET